tier2tickets/Knowledge-Base/content/general/bestpractices.md

 ## 1) Make how to use Tier2Tickets easy and visually obvious.

-Humans are visual and highly suggestible.
+Humans are visual!
 You'll get the best adoption by making your ticketing process through Tier2Tickets blatant and obvious.
 We offer several methods of triggering our software in addition to the desktop icon, and we recommend using some combination of the following to train your end users to launch Tier2Tickets:

 - the [Helpdesk Button](https://www.helpdeskbuttons.com/), with your branding on it
 - the pinned-to-taskbar icon, edited if you'd like with your brand, but make sure it says "HELP" very clearly!, and/or
 - a [HELP decal](https://www.helpdeskbuttons.com/product/keyboard-decals/) on the keyboard hotkey of your choice.

+You may also value providing an email or handout of our [The How-to Guide](https://www.helpdeskbuttons.com/wp-content/uploads/2020/03/Introduction-to-HDB-20200311.pdf) prior to -- or during -- deployment to end users.
+[In our Marketing Collateral section](https://docs.tier2tickets.com/content/marketing/collateral/), we also provide an editable version as an INDD file that you can customize with your logo and standard function key setting.
+This one-page handout explains what it is and how to use it.
+You can also use the guide it in your marketing bundle!
+(Our MSP sister company actually includes a fully functional button that they give out in their [MSP marketing binder](https://imgur.com/a/TSeuoLU)).
+Let your end users know that they can use the buttons to put in tickets even if their computer is offline.

 ## 2) Give them hands-on training, in the field or as a Lunch and Learn.

-### In the Field
+### i.
+In the Field

 #### When users call in: Use Tier2Tickets for User Verification and Immediate Diagnostic submission.